nih-cfde/usecases/docs/about/contributing.md

     - specific **User Tasks**
     - technical infrastructure **Requirements** for each User Task
 - See [glossary](./glossary.md) for definitions
-- Each persona, objective, user task, and requirement needs its own description page that will be linked to the corresponding use case page(s) (some common user tasks and requirements may be repeated across use cases).
+- Each persona, objective, user task, and requirement needs its own description page that will be linked to the corresponding use case page(s).
+Common user tasks and requirements should be reused across use cases.

 ### General File Format

-***File format** for all files should be written in Markdown.*
+**File format** for all files should be written in Markdown.

 - For help with Markdown syntax, see this [basic syntax guide](https://www.markdownguide.org/basic-syntax/)
 - To add links to other pages: